-ADHD Symptoms, Triggers, and Effects of Adult
+ADHD Symptoms, Triggers, and Side Effects of Adults

 Young children with Attention Deficit Hyperactivity Disorder (ADHD) have difficulty concentrating on their activities and maintaining self-control.
 Many adults experience symptoms of ADHD, but the age at which these symptoms first appear varies widely.